A Survey of Knowledge Enhanced Pre-trained Models: Overview of Knowledge Enhanced pre-trained language models

 As the most common knowledge, KGs provide a comprehensive and rich information of entities and relations.
 Different representation learning algorithms are proposed to attain its embeddings.
-ERNIE encodes the entities and relations with knowledge representation learning algorithm (e.g., TransE) and integrates entity representations and token embeddings based on the alignments by self-attention mechanism \cite{86zhang2019ernie}.
-In a similar vein, KnowBERT recontextualizes word representations by attending to entity embeddings learned in advance and word embeddings with an attention mechanism to capture factual knowledge of all entities of input \cite{60peters2019knowledge}.
+ERNIE encodes the entities and relations using TransE \cite{45bordes2013translating} and integrates entity representations and token embeddings based on the alignments by self-attention mechanism \cite{86zhang2019ernie}.
+In a similar vein, KnowBERT recontextualizes word representations by attending to entity embeddings learned in advance and word embeddings with an attention mechanism to capture factual knowledge of all entities \cite{60peters2019knowledge}.
 Rather than leveraging existing alignment data, KnowBERT employs an auxiliary entity linker trained with minimal supervision data to discern a broader set of entity mentions of sentences.
-The auxiliary entity linker introduces mention-span self-attention to compute mention representations, enabling KnowBert to integrate global information into each linking decision.
+The auxiliary entity linker introduces a mention-span self-attention to compute mention representations, enabling KnowBert to integrate global information into each linking decision.
 Subsequently, the model incorporates entity information into the mention-span representations through a weighted summation of their representations.
 Finally, the model recontextualizes word representations using an adapted transformer layer that substitutes the multi-headed with a multi-headed attention between aligned words and knowledge-augmented entity-span vectors.
 By integrating the factual knowledge of entities, KnowBERT demonstrates improved performance in knowledge-driven tasks, notably relationship extraction and entity typing.
 After integrating relational triplets of the KG into BERT, both of the model demonstrate improved ability to recall facts in knowledge-driven tasks like relationship extraction, entity typing.
 However, they treat triplets as a independent training unit during KRL procedure, ignoring the informative neighbors of entities.
 BERT-MK \cite{99he2020integrating} captures richer semantic of triplets from KGs by utilizing contextualized information of the nodes.
 The subgraphs of entities are extracted from the KG and transformed into a sequence, which is shown in Fig. \ref{BERT-MK}.
 Considering mutual influence of entities and relations, the relations are regarded as graph nodes as well.
 The sequence of nodes is subsequently input into the Transformer and a knowledge integration framework analogous to ERNIE is employed to integrate entity contextual information.
+However, not all knowledge plays a positive role in the KEPLMs.
+Redundant and ambiguous knowledge in KGs will be injected when KEPLMs encode sub-graphs independently of textual context.
+To this end, CokeBERT dynamically selects contextual knowledge and embed knowledge context according to textual context \cite{new23su2021cokebert}.